Active motility and wetting cooperatively regulate liquid-liquid phase separation

-{\it Summary.---} In summary, we combine experiments and fluid particle dynamics simulations to investigate how the addition of \textit{P. aeruginosa} modulates phase-separation dynamics in a binary DEX--PEG mixture.
-By tuning the DEX volume fraction~$\phi_\text{dex}$ and bacterial volume fraction~$\phi_\text{bac}$, we uncover a sequence of exotic morphologies: (i) self-spinning droplets driven by bacterial activity and stabilized by hydrodynamic repulsion when $\phi_\text{dex} > \phi_\text{bac}$; (ii) elongated droplet chains emerging when $\phi_{\text{dex}} \approx \phi_{\text{bac}}$, where limited DEX content must be shared among interfacial bacteria; (iii) branched, capillary-like bacterial clusters driven by wetting-mediated attraction when $\phi_\text{dex} < \phi_\text{bac}$; and (iv) strongly deformed, fingerlike droplets at high bacterial concentrations due to activity-induced stresses.
-Activity produces a dual kinetic effect --- suppressing coarsening through flow-induced repulsion in the self-spinning droplet regime, but accelerating it in the capillary-cluster regime due to enhanced aggregation driven by chemical-potential gradients.
-Collectively, our results show that active bacteria enable living control of ATPS via the coupled effects of activity and wetting.
-These findings deepen our fundamental understanding of active phase separation and suggest practical strategies for designing stable emulsions and manipulating bacterial aggregation by introducing a small amount of a preferentially wetting phase.
+{\it Biological significance of the capillary regime.---}To assess the biological relevance of wetting-mediated capillary clustering, we performed experiments using purified biofilm-associated proteins (Bap~\cite{ma2021structural}; Fig.~S8 in \cite{Supple}), which wet the surface of \textit{P. aeruginosa} and can undergo LLPS (Fig.~S9 in \cite{Supple}).
+Even at low concentration, Bap promotes bacterial clustering in the capillary regime (Fig.~\ref{fig:figure5}(b)) compared to the Bap-free control (Fig.~\ref{fig:figure5}(a)).
+The observed clustering arises from wetting rather than bulk LLPS (Fig.~S9 in \cite{Supple}).
+These results demonstrate that wetting-mediated attraction can initiate bacterial assemblies from dilute populations, with endogenous proteins acting as a biological ``wetting glue.''
+By identifying such proteins as triggers for bacterial clustering, our work establishes wetting–activity coupling as a generic physical principle underlying bacterial assembly.

-\centerline{\bf End Matter} {A\arabic{figure}} The End Matter presents additional results on the phase separation of a DEX--PEG binary mixture containing \textit{P. aeruginosa}.
-Figure~\ref{fig:figureA1} investigates the system under conditions of a high DEX volume fraction $\phi_{\text{dex}} = 0.6$ and a bacterial volume fraction $\phi_{\text{bac}} = 0.05$.
-Both the experimental results and simulations reveal that the PEG droplets remain spherical and exhibit no rotation.
-When bacteria are confined to the continuous DEX-rich phase at this high $\phi_{\text{dex}}$, the active forces exerted near the interface are insufficient to induce self-spinning of PEG-rich droplets.
-This provides evidence supporting the mechanism that active forces from bacteria inside the droplets are critical for driving the rotation.
+{\it Summary.---} We combine experiments and simulations to investigate how \textit{P. aeruginosa} modulates pattern formation and domain coarsening in a binary DEX–PEG mixture.
+By tuning the DEX volume fraction~$\phi_\text{dex}$, we uncover three distinct non-equilibrium morphologies: (i) self-spinning droplets driven by bacterial activity and stabilized by hydrodynamic repulsion for $\phi_\text{dex}>\phi_\text{bac}$; (ii) elongated droplet chains at $\phi_{\text{dex}}\approx\phi_{\text{bac}}$, where limited DEX is shared among interfacial bacteria; and (iii) branched, capillary-like bacterial clusters driven by wetting-mediated attraction for $\phi_\text{dex}<\phi_\text{bac}$.
+Activity thus exerts a dual kinetic effect—suppressing coarsening via flow-induced repulsion in the droplet regime while accelerating coarsening in the capillary regime through enhanced aggregation.